You know what bothers me? Reddit.

 Does that sound ridiculously high to you?
 It shouldn’t.
 In fact, I’ve found that most freelancers start out around $50 an hour.
 The reality is that you’re probably not going to have a perfect 75% of your time filled with client work, and some projects are going to take up way too much of your time.
 That buffer will save your butt.

 As a freelancer, you have the ability and necessity to charge more per hour than the average full-time employee specifically because you are not a full-time employee.
+You’re a business now.
 Full-timers get benefits and steady work.
 You don’t.
-So you are allowed and expected to charge more.
+So you are allowed and expected to charge more (at least, by clients who actually understand how business works).

 Step Two: Price by project, not by hour